tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 eventually redeem the Lamanites, but I don't know when or how, and that's ok."

-Job, after he had lost his family, his livestock, and his property, declared, "Though he slay me, yet will I trust in
+Job, after he had lost his family, his livestock, and his property, declared, "Though [God] slay me, yet will I trust in
 Him."^[[Job 13:15](https://www.churchofjesuschrist.org/study/scriptures/ot/job/13?lang=eng&id=p15#p15)]

 But the most significant example of meek, submissive faith is found in Jesus